 The Center worked with the Institute staff to select a five-member EL expert panel consisting of two gifted education experts and three EL experts.
 The panel met with members of the Center and members of the Institute staff in Washington, DC.
 At that meeting, the Center shared a preliminary review of literature on successful identification practices of EL students for gifted programs and a draft study design to study school programs that demonstrate promising practices at identifying EL students for gifted programs.

-The Center conducted a comprehensive review of literature that covers all research that indicates effective practices for identifying ELs as well as research that indicates the types of personnel who are involved in referring and assessing ELs for GT.
+The Center completed a comprehensive review of literature that covers all research that indicates effective practices for identifying ELs as well as research that indicates the types of personnel who are involved in referring and assessing ELs for GT.
 The Center distinguished between studies that used What Works Clearinghouse criteria and those that did not.
-The draft review of literature was presented at the Expert Panel meeting in Washington.
-We are producing a finalized review of literature after consulting with the Expert Panel and soliciting its suggestions to improve it.
-We anticipate releasing the literature review in December 2016.

 On the basis of this work, NCRGE has 15 recommendations for increasing participation of EL students in gifted programs.

 Some content on this website may require the use of a plug-in, such as Adobe Acrobat Viewer.